 Office: Social Sciences and Humanities 2147

-ARE 136: Managerial Marketing (Fall 2016)
+ARE 136: Managerial Marketing (Winter 2020)

-ARE 100B: Intermediate Microeconomics (Spring 2016)
+ARE 100B: Intermediate Microeconomics (Fall 2017)

 Rui Huang and Kristin Kiesel 2012.
 Does limited access at school result in compensation at home?
 The effect of soft drink bans in schools on purchase patterns outside of schools.
 European Review of Agricultural Economics.
 39 (5): 797-820. pdf-file